CANADIAN CUBESAT CONFERENCE 2026

 About the Canadian CubeSat Conference

-The Canadian CubeSat Conference is a technical conference offered under the Canadian CubeSat Network initiative of SEDS-Canada, the country's largest student-led non-profit organisation in the space sector.
-This 2-day in-person event aims to bring together CubeSat enthusiasts, students, alumni, and industry experts to share knowledge, showcase research and projects, and foster meaningful connections to strengthen the rapidly growing CubeSat ecosystem across Canada.
+The Canadian CubeSat Conference (CCC 2026) is Canada's premier technical space conference for CubeSat and small satellite enthusiasts, organized under the Canadian CubeSat Network initiative of SEDS-Canada.
+This 2-day in-person aerospace conference in Montreal brings together CubeSat students, alumni, researchers, and industry experts from across Canada to share knowledge, showcase satellite research and CubeSat projects, and foster meaningful connections to strengthen Canada's rapidly growing small satellite and CubeSat ecosystem.
+Supported by the Canadian Space Agency (CSA) and MDA Space.

 About the Canadian CubeSat Network

-The Canadian CubeSat Network is a new initiative of SEDS-Canada in collaboration with MDA Space.
-The goal of CCN is to create a vibrant community of CubeSat, CanSat and SmallSat students, alumni, researchers and enthusiasts across Canada to enable the sharing of resources to build the next generation of space engineers in Canada.
+The Canadian CubeSat Network (CCN) is an innovative initiative of SEDS-Canada in collaboration with MDA Space.
+CCN creates a vibrant community of CubeSat, CanSat, and SmallSat students, alumni, researchers and space enthusiasts across Canada, enabling resource sharing and collaboration to build the next generation of Canadian space engineers and satellite technology leaders.

-If you are a part of a CubeSat/CanSat/SmallSat student design team that is registered as a CCN Associate, you are eligible for discounts for the Canadian CubeSat Conference 2026.
-Reach out to your team leads for your discount code or ask them to sign your team up as a CCN Associate today!
+If you are part of a CubeSat, CanSat, or SmallSat student design team registered as a CCN Associate, you are eligible for exclusive discounts for the Canadian CubeSat Conference 2026.
+Reach out to your team leads for your discount code or ask them to register your team as a CCN Associate today!

 Become a CCN AssociateFunding Opportunity